evasousan/bleggs/README.md

 - Moment.js https://github.com/moment/moment
 - Html2Canvas.js https://github.com/niklasvh/html2canvas

 To run this project you simply need to download the provided files and be sure to have the aforementioned libraries.
 Start by running index.html.
-There is also .csv file with values for you to test this project.
+There is also a Sleep_Data.csv file with values for you to test this project.
+After you run the code, you only need to upload the .csv file and *voilà*!

 Any questions you can contact me at evasousan@gmail.com.